 This will depend on the school that you are transferring credits to.
 It would be in your best interest to inquire with the school you intend on transferring credits to.

 It is extremely important and valuable to attend an accredited school.
-Degrees earned at a non-accredited school may not be honored by potential employers.
-For financial aid purposes, a school will not be allowed by the Department of Education to award financial aid if not accredited.
+Degrees earned at a non-accredited school may not be honored by potential employers and for financial aid purposes, a school will not be allowed by the Department of Education to award financial aid to a student is their college institution is not accredited.